 Cat.
 I An introduction to oscillating systems and waves.
 Topics include: free, clamped forced, and coupled oscillations of physical systems, traveling waves and wave packets, reflection, and interference phenomena.
 Recommended background: working knowledge of the material covered in PH 1110 and PH 1120 (or PH 1111 and PH 1121) and completion of MA 1021, MA 1022 and MA 1023.

-Thermodynamics focuses on the general principles governing the behavior of large ensemble of ?things.?
-It answers the basic question, ?how do chunks of the universe behave.?
-Because the important aspect is the large number and not the specific ?things,? this discipline is universally applicable across all length scales and fields of study.
-The goal is to provide fundamental preparation for any specialty application of thermodynamics.
-The material covered includes a general description of large number systems, states, canonical state variables, state functions, response functions, and equations of the state.
+The course provides fundamental preparation for any specialized application of thermodynamics.
+The material covered includes a general description of large number systems, states, canonical state variables, state functions, response functions, and equations of state.
 Focus will be given to the physical meanings of free-energies, enthalpy, chemical potential, and entropy.
 Connections will be made to equilibrium states, reversible versus irreversible processes, phases and phase transformation, as well as the arrow of time as applied across disciplines.
 Recommended background: introductory mechanics and multi-variable calculus

 Cat.
 I This course emphasizes a systematic approach to the mathematical formulation of mechanics problems and to the physical interpretation of the mathematical solutions.
 Topics covered include: Newton?s laws of motion, kinematics and dynamics of a single particle, vector analysis, motion of particles, rigid body rotation about an axis.
 Recommended background: PH 1110, PH 1120, PH 1130, PH 1140, MA 1021, MA 1022, MA 1023, MA 1024 and concurrent registration in or completion of MA 2051.